-One of the dots I didn’t connect on a round trip to my sister, Sarah’s wedding in Biloxi, Mississippi was planning the last day.
+One of the dots I didn’t connect on a round trip to my sister, Sarah’s wedding was planning the last day.

-At the outset, dad and I poured over his maps to find the most scenic route.
-We set fixed destinations to spend the night.
+Before we left for Biloxi, Mississippi, Dad and I poured over his maps to find the most scenic route.
+We found towns to spend the night.
 I searched the web for the best restaurants and roadside attractions.
 Everything was planned out and everything went to plan.
 Even if there was a hitch, Dad was right there with a map.